keyvank/keyvank/README.md

 - 🎸 I’m currently learning to play guitar, so more passionate and curious about music, thus also learning about computer synthesizers and sound wave generation 🎵
 - 🇷🇺 Изучаю русский язык! 👅
 - 📫 Reach me on Telegram: [@keyvankambakhsh](https://t.me/keyvankambakhsh)

+Previous occupations:

+ - 🧱 Divar - A giant Iranian web company in which I was working as a Back-end Software Engineer.
+(Python + Golang + Kubernetes)
+ - 🗃️ Filecoin Project (Protocol Labs) - Making Proof-of-Replication and Proof-of-SpaceTime faster, by accelerating zkSNARK libraries with GPUs.
+(Rust + OpenCL)
+ - ⚡ Finality Labs - Researching and developing layer-2 scalability solutions for Ethereum blockchain.
+(Solidity)
+ - 🤑 Stellar Asset Management - Building an infrastructure for trading-bots to operate in, using Clojure.
+(Clojure + ClojureScript)
+ - 🧑‍🏫 CodeLearnr - Startup of my own, an interactive platform for teaching programming to persian-speaking users.
+(Python)